Who We Are

 Dancer

 Susan Elswick is an avid lover of the arts.
 She has always enjoyed visual arts, dance/movement, and music.
-She danced for 15 years, her foundational years were with Patricia Williams School of Dance, before she took a pause to raise her 3 wonderful children (now 20, 17, and 15), and to pursue a career as a social worker.
+She danced for over 15 years, her foundational years were with Patricia Williams School of Dance, before she took a pause to raise her 3 wonderful children (now 22, 19, and 17) and to pursue a career as a social worker.
 She is currently a professor at the University of Memphis in the School of Social Work, she runs a small private practice in the region serving children and families, and she is an affiliate faculty member of the University of Memphis Institute for Arts in Health.
 Susan often teaches social work students and community partners about the power of expressive arts in practice.
-She combines the arts with therapeutic interventions to engage her participants in the healing process.
+She combines the arts with therapeutic interventions to engage her participants in the healing process

 Meredith Keaton

-Meredith Keaton is a native Memphian who started dancing at age 2 under the tutelage of Dotti Patterson at Dotti’s School of Dance in Germantown, Tennessee.
+Meredith Keaton is a native Memphian who started dancing at the age of 2 under the tutelage of Dotti Patterson at Dotti’s School of Dance in Germantown, Tennessee.
 She trained in ballet, tap, and jazz and participated in dance competitions and workshops throughout her time with the studio.
 She was also a member of her high school’s dance team for four years.
-Following her graduation from Hutchison School in 2008, she matriculated at Saint Louis University and sought out opportunities to continue dance through classes at the university’s recreation center in hip hop, belly dance, and Zumba.
-Upon returning to Memphis in 2012, she attended The University of Memphis, receiving a master’s degree in clinical mental health counseling in 2015.
-Meredith auditioned and became a company member of the Hot Foot Honeys in the fall of 2017.
-Meredith currently works for the Memphis City Council as Senior Legislative Analyst and is a current student at the University of Memphis in the master’s program in city and regional planning.
+Following her graduation from Hutchison School in 2008, Meredith attended Saint Louis University and sought out opportunities to continue dance at the university’s recreation center in hip hop, Zumba, and belly dance.
+After graduating in 2012, she returned to Memphis where she attended the University of Memphis, receiving a master’s degree in clinical mental health counseling in 2015.
+Meredith auditioned and became a member of the Hot Foot Honeys in the fall of 2017.
+Meredith currently works for the Memphis City Council as Senior Legislative Analyst.
+She graduated in December 2024 from the University of Memphis with a master’s degree in city and regional planning and a graduate certificate in local government management.

 Jelissa Myers